Ekischleki/Coala/README.md

 Im sure by now you're already excited to learn this language and explore the countless possibilities this new environment presents to you, so let's start by exploring some basics.

 ## Compiler usage
+Until now, the compiler doesn't support many arguments.
+You just simply use it as such: `./coala source_file`.
+If you run that, it might output a whole bunch of debug stuff, but you're safe to just ignore that.
+The two formatted files it outputs are compiled_edges.csv and compiled_labels.csv, representing the graph and the coloring respectively.
+You can visualize these with a tool like gephi.
 ## Comments
 Perhaps the most important thing to start out with, so code can actually be explained: Comments.
 Everything past a `#` sign gets turned into a comment up until a new line is reached
 ```